Alta Strada

 Wellesley's restaurant density is modest relative to Boston's urban core, which means each serious restaurant carries more weight in the local conversation.
 Black and Blue Steak and Crab handles the steakhouse end of the spectrum on the same corridor, and Lockheart Restaurant occupies a different register entirely.
 Alta Strada fills the Italian-influenced room that every functional dining town needs: the place where the sourcing is honest, the pasta is made with intent, and the wine list doesn't embarrass itself.

-The broader US Italian scene has increasingly split between two modes: the large-format, red-sauce institution built on nostalgia and volume, and the smaller, ingredient-led room that treats Italian cooking as a living tradition rather than a museum piece.
+The US Italian scene has increasingly split between the large-format red-sauce institution and the smaller ingredient-led room.
 Smyth in Chicago and Single Thread Farm in Healdsburg operate at the far end of the sourcing-discipline spectrum.
 Alta Strada operates in a more accessible register, but the underlying logic is the same: what arrives on the plate is shaped first by what the kitchen decided to source and from whom.

 Planning a Visit